DSP-Crowd/software/README.md

-# rr_base
+# DSP-Crowd

-Base components for project redRocket.
+Base components for the Raspberry Pi Zero to DE0 Nano connector

 Used hardware
 - DE0 Nano